 Aurora forecasts are given over three days and can be checked regularly.
-Long-term predictions for solar cycles based on 27 days are often useful, but as in long-term weather forecasts, they can change.
+Long-term predictions for solar cycles based on 27 days are often helpful, but they can change as in long-term weather forecasts.

 Where is the best place to see the Northern Lights?